Stephen Decatur: Death

 By then other men who had known about the duel were arriving at the scene, including Decatur's friend and mentor, the senior officer John Rodgers.
 In excruciating pain, Decatur was carefully lifted by the surgeons and placed in Rodgers' carriage and was carried back to his home on Lafayette Square.
 Before they departed, Decatur called out to Barron that he should also be taken along, but Rodgers and the surgeons calmly shook their heads in disapproval.
 Barron cried back "God bless you, Decatur" – and with a weak voice Decatur called back "Farewell, farewell, Barron."
 Upon arrival at his home, Decatur was taken into the front room just left of the front entrance, still conscious.
 Before allowing himself to be carried in, he insisted that his wife and nieces be taken upstairs, sparing them the sight of his grave condition.
 A Dr. Thomas Simms arrived from his home nearby to give his assistance to the naval physicians.
 However, for reasons not entirely clear to historians, Decatur refused to have the ball extracted from his wound.
 At this point Decatur requested that his will be brought forward so as to receive his signature, granting his wife all his worldly possessions, with directives as to who would be the executors of his will.
 Decatur died at approximately 10:30 pm that night.
 While wounded, he is said to have cried out, "I did not know that any man could suffer such pain!"

 Washington society and the nation were shocked upon learning that Decatur had been killed at the age of forty-one in a duel with a rival navy captain.
 Decatur's funeral was attended by Washington's elite, including President James Monroe and the justices of the Supreme Court, as well as most of Congress.
 Over 10,000 citizens of Washington and the surrounding area attended to pay their last respects to a national hero.
 The pallbearers were Commodores Rodgers, Chauncey, Tingey, Porter and Macdonough; captains Ballard and Cassin; and Lieutenant Macpherson.
 Following were naval officers and seamen.
 At the funeral service a grieving seaman unexpectedly came forward and proclaimed, "He was the friend of the flag, the sailor's friend; the navy has lost its mainmast."
 Stephen Decatur died childless.
-Though he left his widow $75,000, a fortune at the time, she died virtually penniless in 1860.
-She received an annuity of $630/year from her $7,000 donation to Georgetown College (part of Georgetown University) in 1834 and later a $50/month pension from Congress.
+Though he left his widow $75,000 (equal to $ today), a fortune at the time, she died virtually penniless in 1860.
+She received an annuity of $630/year (equal to $ today) from her $7,000 donation to Georgetown College (part of Georgetown University) in 1834 and later a $50/month pension from Congress.

 Decatur's body was interred in the Barlow family vault at Kalorama in accordance with Susan's request.
 It was later moved to Philadelphia, where he was buried at St. Peter's Churchyard in 1846, alongside his mother and father.